-Affidavit or solemn declaration
+Affidavit or sworn statement

 What is it?

-Difference between sworn statement and promise
+Difference between an affidavit and a sworn statement

 What should I do?